jeffep/RP2040-v6-HAT-C/examples/loopback/README.md

 ![][link-connect_to_serial_com_port]

-4. Reset your board.
+4. Start TeraTerm on your desktop and setup for the comm port at 115200, 8, N, 1.
+Reset your board.

+5. On the TeraTerm screen you should see the Wiznet board print it's initial setup.
-5. If your Raspberry Pi Pico and W6100-EVB-Pico's Loopback example is functioning correctly, you should be able to view the network information and verify that the loopback server is operational.
+ (optional)If your Raspberry Pi Pico and W6100-EVB-Pico's Loopback example is functioning correctly, you should be able to view the network information and verify that the loopback server is operational.

+6. Now using Hercules, start and setup the serial port and then the TCP ports and  you should be able to communicate.

-6. Connect to the open loopback server using a ScriptCommunicator TCP, UDP IPv4, or IPv6 client.
+7. (optional)Connect to the open loopback server using a ScriptCommunicator TCP, UDP IPv4, or IPv6 client.
 Remember to enter the IP address configured in Step 3 when connecting to the loopback server.

 ![][link-connect_to_loopback_server_tcp_client_ipv4]